-Random House Teens: Random House is the U.S. publisher of The Song of the Lioness quartet, The Immortals quartet, and The Protector of the Small.
+Penguin Random House: Penguin Random House is the U.S. publisher of the Tortall books.
 They have assorted biographical material about yours truly.

 Scholastic Books: Publisher of The Circle of Magic quartet and The Circle Opens quartet, they who also give you Scholastic Reading Clubs (formerly Book Clubs)!